You will need

 - Everyone should gather enough bamboo canes, stems, and straws to fill their bottle.
 They should check that they’re hollow, with open ends for bees to burrow in.

-- Everyone should use the scissors and saw to cut the canes, stems, and straws so that they are the same length as their bottle.
-An adult must supervise people using the saw.
+- Everyone should use the scissors and saw to cut the canes, stems, and straws so that they are nearly the same length as their bottle – they should make them a few centimetres shorter, so they don’t get wet in the rain and go mouldy.

-- Hang the finished bee hotel on a sunny wall, at least one metre off the ground.
-Make sure it’s sheltered from the rain.
+- Everyone should think about where they’ll put their bee hotels.
+They should go in a sunny spot that’s at least one metre off the ground.
+It’s best to choose somewhere that’s sheltered from the rain.

 Supervise young people appropriately when they’re using scissors.
 Store all sharp objects securely, out of the reach of young people